Invasion percolation on the Poisson-weighted infinite tree: Redrawing invasion percolation

-For notational convenience, given $X \subseteq \mathbb{R}^2$, we write $|X|_P$ for $|P\cap X|$ .
-Also, for a point $p \in \mathbb{R}^2$, we write $x(p)$ for the $x$-coordinate and $y(p)$ for the $y$-coordinate.
-Let us assume the following. \begin{enumerate} \item All points of $P$ lie in the upper half-plane.
-No bounded set contains unboundedly many points. \item For any $n \in \ssi$, there exists $k>0$ with $n-k > n_{\ssi}-1$ for which $|[n-k,n)\times[0,\infty)|_P \ge k$. \item $|P((-\infty,\infty)\times\{y\})| \le 1$ for any $y \in \mathbb{R}$. \end{enumerate} If $P$ satisfies these three conditions, we say it is {\em reasonable} (or {\em $\ssi$-reasonable}, if $\ssi$ is not clear from context).
-(Here, as well as later, we state deterministic requirements for the pointset $P$; these requirements -- and therefore, the results derived from them -- will hold almost surely for all the random point sets we consider.
-In particular, the reader will always be safe thinking of $P$ as a Poisson point set of intensity one in the upper half-plane.)
-We start from an empty set $P_{n_{\ssi}}=\emptyset$, from which we will build an increasing sequence of subsets of $\mathcal{N}_0$.
+For notational convenience, given $X \subseteq\mathbb{R}^2$, we write $|X|_P$ for $|P\cap X|$.
+Also, for a point $p \in\mathbb{R}^2$, we write $x(p)$ for the $x$-coordinate and $y(p)$ for the $y$-coordinate.
+Let us assume the following: \begin{longlist}[1.] \item[1.]\hypertarget{IPWIT1} All points of $P$ lie in the upper half-plane.
+No bounded set contains unboundedly many points. \item[2.]\hypertarget{IPWIT2} For any $n \in\ssi$, there exists $k>0$ with $n-k > n_{\ssi}-1$ for which $|[n-k,n)\times[0,\infty)|_P \ge k$. \item[3.]\hypertarget{IPWIT3} $|P((-\infty,\infty)\times\{y\})| \le1$ for any $y \in\mathbb{R}$.\vadjust{\goodbreak} \end{longlist} If $P$ satisfies these three conditions, we say it is \textit{reasonable} (or \textit{$\ssi$-reasonable}, if $\ssi$ is not clear from context).
+(Here, as well as later, we state deterministic requirements for the point set $P$; these requirements---and therefore, the results derived from them---will hold almost surely for all the random point sets we consider.
+In particular, the reader will always be safe thinking of~$P$ as a Poisson point set of intensity one in the upper half-plane.)
+We start from an empty set $P_{n_{\ssi}}=\varnothing$, from which we will build an increasing sequence of subsets of $\mathcal{N}_0$.
 The following procedure requires $n_{\ssi} > -\infty$.